caarlos0/gophercon-2025/slides.md

 }
 ```

+^ now the last step: running it
-^ then, we create a main function that creates a new program using our model, and runs it, checking for errors
+to do that, we create a main function that creates a new program using our
+model, and runs it, checking for errors
 notice we have a newModel func - this will come in handy in a few :)

 ---